Mine went from .14 to .3 in one year. Psa rest result 3 month later .33 now back for psa in April, to see what it will be then. No hurries no worries.

 - Patient: Prostate Cancer

-- Patient Info: Newly diagnosed (has not begun treatment), Diagnosed: about 4 years ago, Male, Age: 62, Stage III, Progressing despite hormone therapy: Don't Know
+- Patient Info: Newly diagnosed (has not begun treatment), Diagnosed: over 4 years ago, Male, Age: 62, Stage III, Progressing despite hormone therapy: Don't Know

 - View this journey (6 Experiences)